Fall of Tenochtitlan: Early events

-The road to Tenochtitlan
+Cortés goes to Tenochtitlan

-In April 1519, Hernán Cortés, a nobleman recently landed in present-day Cuba, and the leader of the third Spanish expedition to the coast of what is known as Mexico, landed at San Juan de Ulúa, a good harbour on Mexico's east coast, with 508 soldiers, 100 sailors, and 14 small cannons.
+In April 1519, Hernán Cortés, a nobleman recently landed in present-day Cuba and the leader of the third Spanish expedition to the coast of what is now known as Mexico, landed at San Juan de Ulúa, a high-quality harbour on Mexico's east coast, with 508 soldiers, 100 sailors, and 14 small cannons.
 (Survivors of the previous two expeditions directed him to this harbour.)
 Diego Velázquez de Cuéllar, the Governor of Cuba, called for Cortés to lead an expedition into Mexico after favourable reports from two previous expeditions to Yucatán caught the interest of the Spanish in Cuba.
 Under pressure by his relatives, who had a different leader in mind, Velázquez revoked Cortés's mandate to lead the expedition before the man left Cuba.
 Thus Cortés had to struggle to persist as expedition leader while still in Cuba; twice messengers from Velázquez arrived to depose him, and twice they were dissuaded from executing their mission.
 After Cortés sailed, Velázquez sent an army led by Pánfilo de Narváez to take him into custody.

 But after reaching Mexico, Cortés used the same legal tactic as had been used by Governor Velázquez when he invaded Cuba years before: he created a local government and had himself elected as the magistrate.
 He was thus theoretically responsible only to the King of Spain.
 Cortés followed this tactic when he and his men established the city of Villa Rica de la Vera Cruz, also known as Veracruz, seven miles from the harbour of San Juan de Ulúa on the east coast of the area.
 An inquiry into Cortés' action was conducted in Spain in 1529 and no action was taken against him.

 Cortés happened to land at the borders of Cempoala, a vassal state to the Aztecs that had many grievances against them.
 As he encountered several polities who resented Aztec rule, Cortés told them he had arrived on orders of his Emperor to improve conditions, abolish human sacrifices, teach the locals the true faith, and "stop them from robbing each other".
 He was successful in enforcing excellent behaviour by his army when among potential allies.
 Cortés clashed with some of these polities, among them the Totonac and Tlaxcalan.
 The latter gave him two good day battles and one night battle, and kept up a strong defence, holding off his army on a hilltop for two weeks.
 His numerically inferior force finally triumphed when the Tlaxcalan began to consider his ceaseless offers of peace.
 Notably Xicotencatl the Elder wanted to form an alliance with the Spaniards against the Aztecs, which was the goal of Cortés as well.